 We now turn to the role of the international liquidity conditions at the onset of the episodes that we identify.
 In general, easy access to credit from abroad generates a boom in consumption.
-While the increase in tradable consumption results in a current account deficit, nontradable consumption requires a shift of resources out of the tradable sector and into the production of nontradables (see Rebelo and Vegh, 1995; Benigno and Fornaro, 2014, for a detailed theoretical exploration of this mechanism).
+While the increase in tradable consumption results in a current account deficit, nontradable consumption requires a shift of resources out of the tradable sector and into the production of nontradables (see Rebelo and Vegh, 1995 and Benigno and Fornaro, 2014, for a detailed theoretical exploration of this mechanism).
 So the sectoral allocation of productive resources can be driven also by international financial conditions.

-Figure 11 compares the behavior of the share of employment in manufacturing in episodes characterized by below-average Federal Funds rate at the start of the episode, to those with above average Federal Funds rate.
+Fig. 11 compares the behavior of the share of employment in manufacturing during episodes that begin when the Federal Funds rate is below average with episodes beginning when the Fed Funds rate is above average.
 The left panel shows that, for those episodes that were preceded by below average Federal Funds rates, manufacturing employment drops throughout the duration of the typical episode before beginning to recover.
-Instead, where the Feds Funds rate is high when the episode begins, the share of manufacturing employment rises significantly before returning to its trend level around the time the typical episode ends.
-In addition, a nearly identical pattern emerges if we divide the episodes according to the level of the VIX just before the start of each episode (see Appendix B).
+Where the Fed Funds rate is high when the episode begins, the share of manufacturing employment rises significantly before returning to its trend level around the time the typical episode ends.
+In addition, a nearly identical pattern emerges if we divide the episodes according to the level of the VIX just before the start of each episode (see the appendix).
 Where risk aversion is low at the outset manufacturing employment drops, while where risk aversion is above average, manufacturing employment rises.
 Hence, the reallocation of employment out of manufacturing seems to be a feature of those episodes that take off when international liquidity is abundant.

-In the first part of this section, we showed that on average productive resources shift out of manufacturing during episodes of large capital inflows, and indeed the reallocation of investment out of manufacturing appears to be a general feature of period in which capital inflows are unusually large.
+In the first part of this section, we showed that on average productive resources shift out of manufacturing during episodes of large capital inflows, and indeed the reallocation of investment out of manufacturing appears to be a general feature of periods in which capital inflows are unusually large.
 However, we also find that the reallocation of employment out of manufacturing is not a universal feature of the episodes in our sample.
 Rather, employment shifts out of manufacturing during episodes in which reserve accumulation has been relatively low but moves very little in cases where governments actively purchase foreign assets.
 Employment also shifts out of manufacturing during episodes which begin at times of abundant international liquidity.
 In the next two sections, we show that this distinction-episodes in which reallocation occurs versus those where it does not-is particularly important, because the allocation of employment is significantly related to how the economy fares in the aftermath of large capital inflows.